 Interfaces of organic semiconductors

 We investigate interfaces of organic semiconductors using in-situ infrared spectroscopy in ultra-high vacuum (UHV).
-With that technique, we are able to measure IR spectra of interfaces during controlled layer deposition in UHV.
+With that technique, we can measure IR spectra of interfaces during controlled layer deposition in UHV.
 By evaluation of the spectral changes for interface layers compared to the spectra of the pure layers, we identify the charge transfer between the different materials.
-Moreover, it is possible to quantify the amount of transferred charges per dopant molecule even with thickness resolution.
+Moreover, it is possible to quantify the number of transferred charges per dopant molecule even with thickness resolution.

 The controlled specific modification of the electronic and morphological properties of interfaces using self-assembled monolayers and polyelectrolytes represents the overall goal of the interdisciplinary research network.